Bring the Rainbow

 The Colony Deflector is great for Damage due to the criticals.
 Another option is the Gamma for -DRR, but that can also be relegated to a supporting teammate.

 The Tzen-tar is a pretty slow ship on its own, so I chose to use my least favorite engines: Competitive Engines.
-It was suggested that I use the Engineering ones to trigger off of a hull heal, but I am a literal glass cannon with no heals and have 4 firing modes.
+It was suggested that I use the Engineering ones to trigger off of a hull heal, but I am a literal glass cannon with no heals and have 3 firing modes.
 As such, I went with the tactical variant and just have to try to stagger my firing modes a bit so that the buff is always up.
 Bursts of speed are hard to adjust to, but if you are always going at the same speed, then it is much easier.

 Starship Consoles

 The other 6 slots are all Universal Consoles.
 Ordnance Accelerator and Ferrofluid both buff my torps, with Ferrofluid cutting down the shared cooldown and OA just some extra Cat1 and mine recharge.
+Since I dropped the mine and have a bevy of other Universal consoles to choose from, Ordnance Accelerator isn't on the build anymore but is a great budget option.
 Ferrofluid can and should be replaced by the Eagle's console, but I don't have it (yet).
-HYDRA and Swarmer both add buffs to my Pets and Digitizers, and play a large role in damage output.
-The HYDRA also does a lot of damage with my pets when I click it since I easily hit the max of 8 with two hangar bays.
-Hull Image Refractors is a little extra temp HP, but also 20% to all of my damage output (including those pesky Subspatial Rifts).
-The Bozeman Console shows up just about everywhere due to its ability to shut of shields on demand, as well as passive Crits.
+HYDRA and Swarmer both should add buffs to my Pets and Digitizers, but further testing showed that Digitizers were not getting buffed from HYDRA or Swarmer.
+It's at this point the build really started to come unraveled.
+The HYDRA has a lot of damage potential with my pets when I click it since I easily hit the max of 8 with two hangar bays, but I am really not focused on the pet damage or phaser damage, so it's a really poor slot on this build.
+I stick with just Swarmer Matrix for its Projectile Weapons training.

 Bridge Officers